 The Cathedral Rock Trail is just .7 miles and will take you about an hour to reach the top.
 There are some steep sections, so you’ll want to be in good shape to tackle this one.
 It should take you under an hour to get down, so leave about 2 hours for the full hike.

-Be sure to have your cell phone or camera on you for this hike.
+Be sure to have your cell phone or camera on you for the hike.
 The views up top are just stunning.
 So is Cathedral Rock itself actually, so you’ll want to take lots of pictures.

 Also, bring lots of water.
 The Arizona desert can get HOT.
 I recommend starting this hike in the morning or early evening so you’re not hiking up during the hottest part of the day.